 Delete on iPhone, deleted on iPad, Mac, Whatever

-This feature is pretty impressive and one that a lot of people want!
-Messages in iCloud syncs all your Messages on all your devices and Macs by just logging into iCloud on those other devices (and computers)!
+This feature is still a works in progress.
+But it one of those features that a lot of people want and have requested over the years!
+When it’s ready, Messages in iCloud syncs all your Messages on all your devices and Macs by just logging into iCloud on those other devices (and computers)!
 So if you delete a message on one device, like your iPhone, it’s now deleted on all your iDevices and your Mac as well.
 Yes, deleting a message on one device will delete it across them all!

-Up until now, we needed to erase messages manually per device and often we’d receive notifications for the same Message, just on different devices.
-Starting with iOS 11, all our Message conversations are stored and synced via iCloud.
+To date, we need to erase messages manually per device and often we receive notifications for the same Message, just on different devices.
+Starting with iOS 11, Apple intends to store and sync all our Message conversations via iCloud.

 So no more third-party apps or utilities to save and retrieve our Messages. iCloud and iOS 11 do all this for us, including full chat archive synchronization.
 With iOS 11, there’s no need to store old Messages locally, and that opens up a lot of space on your iPhone.
 And transferring your Messages to a new iPhone or iDevice is no longer painful and arduous.
 With iOS 11 installed, iCloud keeps all of your old Message conversations for full retrieval when needed or desired.